nnijat/aca-store-react/README.md

 ### ProductDetail
 * The ProductDetail should repesent only one single product
-* The ProductDetail should take a prop called product with is an object, and use it to populate price, name, description reviews and stars.
+* The ProductDetail should take a prop called `product` which is an object, and use it to populate price, name, description reviews and stars.
+* Remove all hard coded information and use the props

 ### Passing Props
 * Use the provided data in state.js to dynamically populate information instead of the hard coded html that is there now.